-Greif has compiled its results and filed this Conflict Minerals Report in accordance with Rule 13p-1 through the use of the Form SD and Attachment A. Further information is also available by reviewing the Greif Conflict Minerals Policy Statement which is located under the Code of Business Conduct and Ethics section at www.greif.com/about-greif/.
+Greif has compiled its results and filed this Conflict Minerals Report in accordance with Rule 13p-1 through the use of the Form SD and Attachment A. Further information is also available by reviewing the Greif Conflict Minerals Policy Statement which is located under the Code of Business Conduct and Ethics section at www.greif.com/code-of-conduct/.

-ROIC and Due Diligence Results for the 2020 Calendar Year.
+ROIC and Due Diligence Results for the 2021 Calendar Year.

-Thirteen first-tier 3TG suppliers were contacted as part of our due diligence process and asked to complete the Template.
+13 first-tier 3TG suppliers were contacted as part of our due diligence process and asked to complete the Template.
 Greif received responses from 12 of our 13 first-tier suppliers.
-Ten first-tier suppliers completed the Template, two first-tier suppliers partially completed the Template or submitted other data or certifications and one first-tier supplier failed to respond after repeated requests, a response rate of approximately 92%.
-Of the 26 smelters identified by our suppliers as the origin of 3TG materials used in our products, 21 were contained on the RMAP list as conformant and of those 21, 10 smelters have a "re-audit in process" and RMI considered those smelters as conformant to the standards set forth within the RMAP audit protocol.
-Three suppliers failed to identify the smelter(s) supplying them with tin and one supplier identified that 100% of the tin supplied to Greif was sourced from recycled and/or scraped sources.
+9 first-tier suppliers completed the Template, 3 first-tier suppliers partially completed the Template or submitted other data or certifications and 1 first-tier supplier failed to respond after repeated requests, a response rate of approximately 92%.
+Of the 21 smelters identified by our suppliers as the origin of 3TG materials used in our products, 17 were contained on the RMAP list as conformant with the relevant RMAP standards and 4 were not, although one of the 4 was engaged in a RMAP review for which a conformance determination had not yet been made.
+In addition, 4 suppliers failed to identify the smelter(s) supplying them with tin.
 Therefore, we do not have sufficient information to conclusively identify all of the smelters or mines of origin that produce the tin that is used in our products.
-For more definitive results please see Attachment A to this Conflict Minerals Report.
+For a definitive list of smelters please see Attachment A to this Conflict Minerals Report.

-Steps Greif Will Take Subsequent to the End of Calendar Year 2020.
+Steps Greif Will Take Subsequent to the End of Calendar Year 2021.